 • Assign physical security tokens, smart cards, certificates, and other authentication mechanisms to individual accounts

-• Restrict access to databases containing cardholder data using programmatic method, application IDs for application users, and assigning only database administrators direct or query access
+• Restrict access to databases containing cardholder data using the programmatic method, application IDs for application users, and assigning only database administrators direct or query access

 • Document security policies and operational procedures, as well as communicate those and ensure they are in use